 One of the most important of these forms, and one which will soon be playing an important role in the American labor movement, is the shop committee movement.
 The shop committees will furnish the basis for unifying the actions of organized and unorganized workers.
-They act as protective organs of the workers in the shops and factories, against aggression of the capitalists, against wage cuts, against lengthening of hours, against arbitrary changes in working rules, etc. At the same time, they furnish the necessary base fcr the struggle for unity and amalgamation of the trade unions, and against the splitting, class-collaboration tactics of the union officialdom.
-Of even more importance, from a long range view,
+They act as protective organs of the workers in the shops and factories, against lengthening of hours, against arbitrary changes in working rules, etc. At the same time, they furnish the necessary base for the struggle for unity and amalgamation of the trade unions, and against the splitting, class-collaboration tactics of the union officialdom.